Ierlandfan/esp8266-plane-spotter-color/README.md

   * Display GND           to NodeMCU pin GND (0V)
   * Display VCC           to NodeMCU pin 5V or 3.3V

-Note: only some versions of the NodeMCU provide the USB 5V on the VIN pin
+Note: only some versions of the NodeMCU provide the USB 5V on the VIN pin, To confuse matters some NodeMCU clone board pins are mislabeled and D4 and D5 are swapped!

 There are some variants of the common 2.2" and 2.4" ILI9341 based displays: